 How Does The Cost Of Living In Singapore Compare To Malaysia?

-The cost of living in Singapore is sometimes compared to that of its closest neighbour, Malaysia.
-At first glance, after factoring in the currency conversion rate (1 Singaporean dollar is equivalent to RM2.95 at the time of writing), the cost of living in Malaysia would seem much cheaper to a Singaporean.
+At first glance, after factoring in the currency conversion rate (1 Singaporean dollar is equivalent to RM3.06 at the time of writing), the cost of living in Malaysia would seem much cheaper to a Singaporean.

 However, once you take into account each country’s average salary and currency strength, a different picture emerges.
-Not only do Singaporeans earn a higher average monthly disposable salary (S$4,102) than Malaysians (RM3,505), the weaker Ringgit (US$1 = RM4.05) means that it costs Malaysians more to purchase imported goods compared to Singaporeans (US$1 = S$1.37).
+Not only do Singaporeans earn a higher average monthly disposable salary (S$4, 061.10) than Malaysians (RM3,486.49), the weaker Ringgit (US$1 = RM4.15) means that it costs Malaysians more to purchase imported goods compared to Singaporeans (US$1 = S$1.35).

 View our infographic to find out.